spankr/publish-to-rabbitmq-in-c/README.md

 I created a queue named, ```lee.test.q```.

-I am using [CMake] as my build utility but it's really a bit of overkill for this.
+I am using [CMake] as my build utility but it's a bit of overkill for this.
+(That and I'm getting used to CMake)

 My files:

 1. program.c
    * The main program lives here.
 So does virtually all of the code.